Kitware/iMSTK/Docs/CodingGuide.md

 // more than one line.
 ```

-* Document responsibilities and background rather than what the code does, escpecially inline.
-The code should be readible and its details shouldn't need documentation.
+* Document responsibilities and background rather than what the code does, especially inline.
+The code should be readable and its details shouldn't need documentation.

     Example :
 ```